mlos/inbus/docs/protocol.rst

     MUST be 1.

 ``<opcode>``
-    Integer specifying the type of message
+    Integer specifying the type of message.

     * 0: reserved
     * 1: subscribe